-Standards stimulate and enable innovation and competiveness in Europe.
+Standards stimulate and enable innovation and competiveness in Europe, and are a key objective of the EU-US Free Trade Agreement.
 Industry needs framework conditions which are the basis on which to invest, innovate and gain global market share in an increasingly competitive world.
 Standardisation brings efficiency and trust to industry and consumers.
 Across the JRC, three quarters of our work contributes to supporting the standardisation system in areas spanning from environmental monitoring to critical infrastructure protection and from food safety to nuclear safety and security.

 Concretely our work on standards includes: